lextm/jekyll-theme-chirpy/_posts/2007-6-12-compatibility-should-we-do-something-perfect.md

 We should keep the compatibility in our mind whenever a new version of protocol, file format, or interface is maintained or created.
 If it is impossible, at least a migration path should be provided.
 For example, I wrote a plus2plus2 utility to convert .plus file format to .plus2 when I dropped .plus format and turned to .plus2 format(If you are interested, it can be found in the source code package).

 My project at work consumes a file format from a third party provider.
-However, the provider’s latest changes bring up incompatibility issues that we have to adapt to.
+However, the provider's latest changes bring up incompatibility issues that we have to adapt to.
 The changes are unreasonable in certain aspects.
 I believe a discussion will be set soon.
 Wish the provider changes its mind at last.
 If it does not surrender, I would have a lot of work to do.
 <!--more-->